EXCLUSIVE AND EXCEPTIONAL

 All unique, all designed to to fit each guitarist individually.

-An expressive body shape.
-The Grand Auditorium size and shape land between a Dreadnought and Grand Concert.
-The 500 Series expresses a full bass with an articulate midrange.
-Not to mention those sweet crisp highs.
-Perfect for the player that needs a guitar for several music genres.
-Here the Taylor 524ce comes with a Grand Auditorium shaped body.
+An expressive body shape, the Grand Auditorium lands somewhere between a Dreadnought and Grand Concert in terms of its size.
+The 500 Series expresses a full-bodied bass with an articulate midrange, not to mention those sweet crisp highs.

 Being a more compact guitar than the Grand Auditorium.
-The Grand Concerts tone would be fantastic for the finger picker.
+The Grand Concerts tone is fantastically suited to the player who prefers to fingerpick.
 With a naturally balanced sound, it highlights more of the mids and highs.
-Crisp and clean.

 The V-Class bracing aids volume right across the guitar with a longer sustain.
 For the performing Taylor player, it also features an Expression System 2 Pickup.
 This pickup lets the Taylor 500 Series natural tone shine through.